JackKBrown/Omnia/docs/Gods and Outsiders/Uber Seccentium.md

 Uber-Seccentium grows stronger - its influence not contained to the confines of The Pit as it lives on through the Kytons which escaped the purge, and who now reside in a hidden demiplane just a hair's breadth from the martial plane.
 As technology advances, so to does their influence as their mind seeps into ever advancing machinery - brilliant Inventors must take great caution that they do not heed ingenious whispers in the night, else they end up part of their next masterpiece.

-Innate
+## Become One (Innate Cantrip)

-Cantrip
+target makes a will save, if the target fails they must take the will save again at the end of their following turn.

-target takes a will save, if the target fails they must take the will save again at the end of their following turn.
+Critical success: no effect except a faint taste of iron in the back of the throat

-critical success: no effect except a faint taste of iron in the back of the throat
+Success: images of something greater flash through the mind but your psyche fights it off take 1d6 mental damage
-success: images of something greater flash through the mind but your psyche fights it off take 1d6 mental damage
+Failure: an inescapable terror fills you as you contemplate how your entire life view might be a lie. you begin to flay your skin trying to peel away the lies 2d6 slashing and become frightened 1
-failure: an inescapable terror fills you as you contemplate how your entire life view might be a lie. you begin to flay your skin trying to peel away the lies 2d6 slashing and become frightened 1 critical failure: a piece of the divine machine appears within the mind, the target is suddenly overwhelmed with a desire to reshape themselves into that form to perfect themselves.
+Critical Failure: a piece of the divine machine appears within the mind, the target is suddenly overwhelmed with a desire to reshape themselves into that form to perfect themselves.
 They begin flay and mold their own body to better fit the design.
 As failure but take double damage and Gain drained 1.
 If the drained value increases to 4, the creature is slain and raises again as a kyton of an equal level or lower as the caster

-heightened +3 double the damage taken and increase the targets by 2
+Heightened +3 double the damage taken and increase the targets by 2